• Skip to main content

 It’s not uncommon to see Tequila bottles, beer bottles, or juice boxes.
 Other traditional drinks include Champurrado, Atole de Guayaba, and Atole de Arroz.

 Along with the items already mentioned, other common elements you’ll often see on an ofrenda are fall fruits and seasonal treats.
 This is a bountiful time of year, and the abundance of fresh produce reflects the sweetness and joy of life.
 Similarly, the favorite dishes of the departed are also prepared with love and placed on the altar.
-From tamales to the deceased’s favorite tequila, these food offerings represent the earthly pleasures that the spirits are believed to enjoy on their brief return.
+From tamales to the deceased’s favorite tequila, these food offerings represent the earthly pleasures that the spirits are believed to enjoy after their long journey home.

 💀 Sugar Skulls